Thanks for the upvote!

 Slide

-Personalised Upsells: Does the portal show relevant upsells—"Recommended for you: Creatine—pairs perfectly with your protein"—or is it purely subscription management?
+Personalized Upsells — Does the portal show relevant upsells — "Recommended for you: Creatine — pairs perfectly with your protein" — or is it purely subscription management?

 The test: Open your portal on your phone.
 Try to skip your next order.
-If it takes more than 10 seconds, subscribers are calling support instead.
+If it takes more than 10 seconds, subscribers may end up calling support instead.

 4. What will you actually pay at scale?